 - a.
 Existing parcels within the WBD may choose to develop and/or redevelop according to the existing zoning classification and Future Land Use Map (FLUM) designation subject to compliance with all applicable standards defined in the WB CCB.
-In other words, whether a property is developed and/or redeveloped under the existing zoning classification and FLUM designation or the Transect based plan defined in the WB CCB, the standards defined in the WB CCB shall apply to new development and redevelopment, as applicable. - b.
-Any newly created parcel, building site, Lot, or development site, including subdivision plats, created after May 13, 2019 shall be rezoned and the FLUM designation amended, by the property owner and at the property owner's expense, to the Transect identified on the WBD Regulating Plan or another Transect consistent with the provisions found in Section 4.1.5.2 WB CCB.
+In other words, whether a property is developed and/or redeveloped under the existing zoning classification and FLUM designation or the Transect Based plan defined in the WB CCB, the standards defined in the WB CCB shall apply to new development and redevelopment. - b.
+Any newly created parcel, building site, Lot, or development site, including subdivision plats, created after July 8, 2019 shall be rezoned and the FLUM designation amended, by the property owner and at the property owner's expense, to the Transect identified on the WBD Regulating Plan or another Transect consistent with the standards found in Section 4.1.5.2 WB CCB.
 This provision shall not apply to new building sites created by a Family Hardship Developments, Parent Tract Split, or Open Rural Homestead Exemption. - c.
 If a property is developed and/or re-developed under the existing zoning and FLUM designation, the project shall not be eligible to utilize the density and intensity standards defined in Policy FL.02.05.
 The density and intensity standards associated with the existing FLUM designation shall control.
 However, as cited in 4.1.5.1(a), all development is subject to the standards and regulatory controls defined in the WB CCB. - d.
-No rezoning or FLUM amendment shall be approved except to a Transect defined in the WB CCB or another Transect consistent with the provisions found in Section 4.1.5.2 WB CCB. - e.
-It is the expressed intent of Nassau County to convert the zoning and FLUM designation of the lands within the WBD to the Transect based plan defined in the WB CCB.
-Further it is the intent of Nassau County to prevent property owners and development entities from subverting the requirement to provide lands for parks, public schools, road rights of ways and other critical civic facilities and public infrastructure by incrementally entitling and developing lands.
-As such, a request for a rezoning or FLUM amendment shall not be processed for a portion of a land area that is: - Under common ownership, as defined by Nassau County, as of the effective date of this plan, May 13, 2019, and/or subsequent consolidations of lands under unified ownership, or; - Subject to a unified development plan, or; - Subject to a master development plan, or; - Under a shared/common marketing plan, or; - Subject to a development plan divided in to phases, whether approved or not approved by Nassau County.
+No rezoning or FLUM amendment shall be approved except to the corresponding Transect defined in the WBD Regulating Plan or another Transect within the WB CCB consistent with the standards found in Section 4.1.5.2 WB CCB. - e.
+It is the expressed intent of Nassau County to convert the zoning and FLUM designation of all the lands within the WBD to the Transect based plan defined in the WB CCB. - f.
+It is the expressed intent of Nassau County to prevent property owners and development entities from subverting the requirement to provide lands for parks, public schools, road rights of ways and other critical civic facilities and public infrastructure by incrementally entitling and developing lands.
+As such, a request for a rezoning or FLUM amendment shall not be processed for a portion of a land area that is: - Under common ownership, as defined by Nassau County, as of the effective date of this plan, July 8, 2019, and/or subsequent consolidations of lands under unified ownership, or; - Subject to a unified development plan, or; - Subject to a master development plan, or; - Under a shared/common marketing plan, or; - Subject to a development plan divided in to phases, whether approved or not approved by Nassau County.

-The division of a land area into multiple tax parcels does not negate reviewing the land area in totality for application of this provision or potential impacts of development.
+The division of a land area into multiple tax parcels and/or between multiple development entities does not negate reviewing the land area in totality for application of this provision or for potential impacts of development.